protect-earth/tree-tracker-ios/CICD.md

 ROLLBAR_AUTH_TOKEN
 ```

 Finally, additional secrets must be configured to store the details required for signing and publishing the app to the AppStore.
-Add the following secrets in the same way as before, with the appropriate values:
+Add the following secrets in the same way as before, with the appropriate values.
+Note that `KEYCHAIN_PASSWORD` can be any random string.
+It is used to secure the temporary keychain created during the build process, and is not referenced anywhere outside of the build.

 ```
 PROVISIONING_PROFILE_BASE64
 DISTRIBUTION_CERT_BASE64
 DISTRIBUTION_CERT_PASSWORD
+KEYCHAIN_PASSWORD
 APPLE_APPLE_ID
 APPLE_APP_SPECIFIC_PASSWORD
 ```